 Denied Credit Application

 Rather than approval for a loan or credit card, perhaps you received a denial.
 After running a hard credit inquiry, the lender may return with bad news that you do not qualify for a loan.
 Or, while you received a positive response for your application, you may not like the loan or credit card terms, which means you could walk away from the offer.
-No matter the outcome, you still endured a hard credit inquiry.
+No matter the outcome, you still endure a hard credit inquiry.
 To minimize the fallout of a denied credit application or rejected credit terms, limit the number of times you apply for a loan or credit card every year.

 Touching back on payment history and your credit score, if you do not pay a loan or credit card payment, after 30 days, your credit score dips.
 Beyond the 30-day penalty, there is also a 60-day penalty, which erodes your credit score even worse than the 30-day penalty.